Brontosaurus: Physiology

 James Spotila et al. (1991) suggest that the large body size of Brontosaurus and other sauropods would have made them unable to maintain high metabolic rates, as they would not be able to release enough heat.
 However, temperatures in the Jurassic were 3 degrees Celsius higher than present.
-They assumed that the animals had a reptilian respiratory system.
-Wedel found that an avian system would have allowed them to dump more heat.
-Some scientists have argued that the heart would have had trouble sustaining sufficient blood pressure to oxygenate the brain.
+Furthermore, they assumed that the animals had a reptilian respiratory system.
+Matt Wedel found that an avian system would have allowed them to dump more heat.
+Some scientists have also argued that the heart would have had trouble sustaining sufficient blood pressure to oxygenate the brain.